-- Inventoriable assets or property held primarily for sale to customers; - Depreciable or real property used in a trade or business, even if it is fully depreciated; - · Certain copyrights, literary, musical, or artistic compositions, letters or memoranda, or similar property; - Accounts or notes receivable acquired in the ordinary course of a trade or business for services rendered or from the sale of inventoriable assets or property held primarily for sale to customers; - Certain U.S. Government publications not purchased at the public sale price: - Certain "commodities derivative financial instruments" held by a dealer (see section 1221(a)(6)); - Certain hedging transactions entered into in the normal course of a trade or business (see section 1221(a)(7)); and - · Supplies regularly used in a trade or business.
+- Accounts or notes receivable acquired in the ordinary course of a trade or business for services rendered or from the sale of inventoriable assets or property held primarily for sale to customers. - Certain U.S. Government publications not purchased at the public sale price. - Certain "commodities derivative financial instruments" held by a dealer (see section 1221(a)(6)). - Certain hedging transactions entered into in the normal course of a trade or business (see section 1221(a)(7)). - Supplies regularly used in a trade or business.